minio/docs/source/operations/concepts/architecture.rst

       :alt: Diagram of object being sharded into 4 data and 4 parity blocks, distributed across 8 drives
       :align: center

-      MinIO shards the object into 4 data and 4 parity blocks, distributing them across the drives in the erasure set.
+      With the default parity of ``EC:4``, MinIO shards the object into 4 data and 4 parity blocks, distributing them across the drives in the erasure set.

 MinIO uses a deterministic algorithm to select the erasure set for a given object.
    For each unique object namespace ``BUCKET/PREFIX/[PREFIX/...]/OBJECT.EXTENSION``, MinIO always selects the same erasure set for read/write operations.